leryn1122/leryn1122/README.md

 <hr/>

-- ✍️ &nbsp; Working on Web Development and Devops.
+- 🌐 &nbsp; Working on webserver backend development and devops.

-- 🤔 &nbsp; Pursuing new technologies and developing solutions.
+- 🤖 &nbsp; Pursuing new technologies and developing solutions.

-- 🎓 &nbsp; Building compiler on my own.
+- 🌱 &nbsp; Building compiler on my own.

-- 🌱 &nbsp; Learning about Cloud and Kubernetes.
+- ☁️ &nbsp; Learning about Cloud and Kubernetes.

+- 🎡 &nbsp; Learning about monitoring and observability.

 <h3>🛠 Tech Stack & Tool Chains</h3>